Colorado Elopement Locations and Planning Guide

 So you’re interested in eloping in Colorado!
-You’ve got good taste, Colorado is by far one of the most beautiful places to elope on the planet, and we are thrilled that you’re here.
-When you elope in Colorado, you are spoiled with countless beautiful locations.
-Do you want to stand on a mountaintop and profess your love?
-Do you want to run through a meadow?
-Do you want to hike to a bright blue alpine lake?
-Or would you like to explore a pine forest?
-Colorado’s got you covered.
+You’ve got good taste, the Rocky Mountains are by far one of the most beautiful places to elope on the planet, and we are thrilled that you’re here.

 You’ve probably heard that wedding planning is stressful, but we assure you that this won’t be the case!
 Our goal is to make planning your elopement not only stress-free but also a lot of fun!
-In this guide, we help you create a vision for your wedding day, share some of our favorite locations to elope in Colorado, give you a low-down on what each month in Colorado is like, and give you tips and tricks for staying safe and making the most of your elopement!
+In this guide, we help you create a vision for your wedding day, share the best Colorado elopement locations, give you a low-down on what each month in Colorado is like, and give you tips and tricks for making the most of your elopement!

 We were both born and raised in Colorado.
-When we’re not working, you can find us exploring, hiking, and scouting in the mountains with our adventure-loving chihuahua, Poppy.
-We love sharing our favorite places with our couples!
+When we’re not filming and photographing Colorado elopements, you can find us exploring, hiking, and scouting in the mountains with our chihuahuas, Poppy and Dorothy.

 One of the most common questions we get from our couples is “Where do I start with planning my own elopement in Colorado?”
 And that’s what we’re here for!
-We’ve lived in Colorado all our lives and we’ve helped many couples plan their dream elopements!
 To help get you started, we put together a resource filled with our tips for planning your own elopement in Colorado!

 The Best Time of Year to Elope in Colorado

 Colorado is beautiful year-round.
-The winter and spring offer magical snow, the summers are warm and sunny, and in the fall, the leaves change to the most beautiful colors.
+The winter and spring offer magical snow, the summers are warm and sunny with wildflowers, and in the fall, the leaves change to the most beautiful colors.

 Before choosing a wedding date, decide what your ideal weather is: